Legion of the Vistula: Service in Spain

 On 7 February 1811 a second lancer regiment was raised, and on June 18 of that year, the two lancer regiments were removed from the legion and redesignated as the 7th and 8th Chevauleger-lancier regiments of the French line, with six converted French dragoon regiments being numbered 1 to 6.

 On 16 May 1811 the 1st Vistula Lancer Regiment at the Battle of Albuera struck three of the four exposed British foot regiments of Colborne's Brigade, causing heavy casualties.

 Service in Russia

-The Legion was withdrawn from Spain early in 1812 preparatory to the Napoleon's invasion of Russia.
+The Legion was withdrawn from Spain early in 1812 in preparation for Napoleon's invasion of Russia.
 In March 1812 Napoleon ordered the four regiments to recruit a third battalion, raising them to three battalions apiece, plus a small regimental battery of two 3-pdr guns to be attached to each regiment as per the standard French practice of the time.
 The whole would serve together as a single division attached to the Young Guard commanded by General of Division Michel Claparède.
 The new third battalions of the regiments did not join their parent units until the retreat from Moscow was well underway.
 Of the approximately 7,000 members of the Legion who entered Russia, only about 1,500 returned.